zesterer/chumsky/README.md

 Parser combinators are a technique for implementing parsers by defining them in terms of other parsers.
 The resulting parsers use a [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) strategy to transform a stream of tokens into an output.
-Using parser combinators to define parsers is roughly analagous to using Rust's [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait to define iterative algorithms: the type-driven API of `Iterator` makes it more difficult to make mistakes and easier to encode complicated iteration logic than if one were to write the same code by hand.
+Using parser combinators to define parsers is roughly analogous to using Rust's [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait to define iterative algorithms: the type-driven API of `Iterator` makes it more difficult to make mistakes and easier to encode complicated iteration logic than if one were to write the same code by hand.
 The same is true of parser combinators.